cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 ## BeforeAll and AfterAll

-BeforeAll is executed once before the execution of the first scenario.
-AfterAll is executed once after the execution of the last scenario.
+`BeforeAll` is executed once before the execution of the first scenario. `AfterAll` is executed once after the execution of the last scenario.

-They do not have parameters.
-Their purpose is to set-up or clean-up your environment which is not related to Cucumber, like a database, a browser, or the subject under test.
+They have no parameters.
+Their purpose is to set-up and/or clean-up your environment not related to Cucumber, like a database or a browser.

 ```ruby
 BeforeAll do